sinhrks/daskperiment/docs/source/quickstart.rst

    {'a': 1, 'b': 3}

-`Experiment.get_history` will return a `DataFrame` which stores a history of trial parameters and its results.
+`Experiment.get_history` returns a `DataFrame` which stores the history of trial parameters and its results.
 You can select desirable trial using `pandas` basic operation.

 .. code-block:: python